UConn returns to top of women's basketball, dominates South Carolina 82-59 to capture its 12th title

-TAMPA, Fla.
-(AP) — UConn is back on top of women’s basketball, winning its 12th national championship by routing defending champion South Carolina 82-59 on Sunday behind Azzi Fudd’s 24 points.
+“They’ve all been gratifying, don’t get me wrong," Auriemma said.
+“But this one here, because of the way it came about and what’s been involved, it’s been a long time since I’ve been that emotional when a player has walked off the court.”

+Bueckers, Azzi Fudd and Sarah Strong led the way as UConn returned to the top of women's college basketball by rolling to an 82-59 victory over defending champion South Carolina on Sunday.

-Sarah Strong added 24 points and 15 rebounds, and Paige Bueckers scored 17 points in her final game at UConn (37-3).
+Fudd, who was named the Most Outstanding Player of the Final Four, scored 24 points.
+Strong had 24 points and 15 rebounds, and Bueckers scored 17 points for UConn (37-3).

-“Well, it’s amazing to have three players, three people like that on the same team,” UConn coach Geno Auriemma said.
+“Well, it’s amazing to have three players, three people like that on the same team,” said the 71-year-old Auriemma, who became the oldest coach in major college basketball to win a championship.
 “And Sarah, you would think Sarah was graduating the way she plays, right?
 All three of them complement each other so well.
 They all have such unique skill sets.”

 Bueckers capped her stellar career with the Huskies' first championship since 2016, ending a nine-year drought for the team.
 That was the longest period for Auriemma and his program without a title since Rebecca Lobo and Jen Rizzotti led the Huskies to their first championship in 1995.